LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

 You can try to copy-paste this chunk of code and try it yourself.
 You must have BSPump module installed.
 Follow our guide :ref:`bsmodule`.

 Simply rewrite ``<<LOCATION>>`` to city you want to obtain data from and put your API key which you will get after you register on https://openweathermap.org/ to ``<<YOUR PRIVATE API KEY>>`` section.
+You can find more about how to modify your URL here `https://openweathermap.org/current`_
 ::
     #!/usr/bin/env python3